Flight-Free-UK/flight_free_uk_website/source/posts/100-black-men-walk.html.markdown

 > "The Covid-19 pandemic has demonstrated how important access to nature is for our health and well-being."

 Access to natural green space is very important, but in many cases it is made difficult by a lack of affordable public transport or lack of awareness of where these places are.
 Reliable and well-routed bus services will encourage and motivate people to have genuine travel experience without having to travel far.

+I agree that it's possible to find adventure and have exciting experiences here in the UK without having to fly halfway around the world.
+However, the groups I work with have limited exposure and information about what is out there in Britain.
+People will only travel locally if they feel a sense of belonging so that when they visit they will not be treated as strangers in their own country.
+Where people experience racism or are not made to feel a sense of belonging this will discourage them from wanting to visit, revisit or recommend to friends and families to visit.

 ### Our main motivation is encouraging people not to fly because of our precarious climate situation.
 What would you say to encourage people to travel less or to travel in climate-friendly ways?
 Why is it so important that we do this and why are you personally motivated to work in the environmental sector?